How does this align with my curriculum?

 So how exactly do telescopes work?
 Let's consider a basic telescope.
 If you were looking to buy a telescope, a knowledgeable friend might tell you that there are two basic designs.
 There are refracting telescopes (refractors) and reflecting telescopes (reflectors).

 Refracting telescopes are the long, tube-shaped telescopes which you might imagine Galileo using.
 Refractors use lenses to refract (bend) incoming light through a tube to a focal point.
 Refractors typically have two lenses.
 The objective lens is the lens at the front of the telescope through which the light passes.
 The eyepiece or lens is the lens, which magnifies the image.

-Reflecting telescopes use mirrors instead of lenses to reflect light to a focal point.
+Reflecting telescopes use mirrors instead of lenses to light to a focal point.
 Reflectors have two mirrors.
 The primary mirror is the big curved mirror at the back that starts to focus the light.
 The secondary mirror is the smaller mirror at the front that redirects the light towards your eye.
 Reflectors also have eyepiece lenses.

 It's not really fair to say which type of telescope is 'better’.
 They both have their advantages and disadvantages.
 It depends on what you want to look at.
 Whether you want to take pictures, if you want portability, etc. Most modern observatories, which are buildings containing telescopes, use reflectors.
 This is because their telescopes are so huge!
 Their size allows for a lot of light to pass through them/ For telescopes that size, the weight of the lenses and the length of the tube makes refractors impractical.